nfield0/PlayMetrix/README.md

 #### Once installed, open PgAdmin4
 #### Add a master password, and remember this as it will be used to run backend later.

+### Run the code contained in playmetrixV2.sql to create the database and tables

 ## Backend: